On the rational homology of high dimensional analogues of spaces of long knots: Operads, modules and infinitesimal bimodules

 \subsubsection{Definition of operads}

 In this section we will review the (very well-known) notions of an operad and a right module over an operad.
-We also will review the concept of a weak bimodule over an operad, which is not so well-known.
+We also will review the concept of an infinitesimal bimodule over an operad, which is less well-known.

 For a general introduction to the theory of operads, given from a modern perspective, we suggest the recent book of Loday and Vallette~\cite{LodayVallette}.
-Our exposition was influenced by that of Ching~\cite{Ching}, with the important difference that Ching only considers non-unital operads, while we make no such restriction.

 \begin{definition} Let $\Sigma$ be the category of finite sets and isomorphisms between them.
 Let $\calC$ be any category.
 A {\em symmetric sequence} $P$ in $\calC$ is a functor $P\colon\Sigma\to \calC$. \end{definition} We will write $P(n)$ for $P(\{1,\ldots,n\})$ (and $P(0)$ for $P(\emptyset)$).
 In practice, a symmetric sequence is determined by the sequence $P(0), P(1), \ldots$ of objects in $\calC$ together with an action of the symmetric group $\Sigma_n$ on $P(n)$ for each $n$. \begin{definition} Let $(\calC, \otimes, \one)$ be a symmetric monoidal category.
 An {\em operad} $O$ in $\calC$ is a symmetric sequence $O$ in $\calC$ equipped with a {\em unit map} $\eta\colon\one\to O(1)$ and {\em partial composition maps}